anonymouse64/azure-iot-edge-snap/README.md

 This repo contains code to build Azure IoT Edge as a snap to run on Ubuntu Core or any system that supports snaps.

+**Note**: This snap is currently a work-in-progress and should be considered a prototype, and as such may break at any point in time.

 The snap includes a version of docker, using slightly modified sources from the docker snap.
 Notably, it doesn't use the moby engine that is included with the normal distribution of Azure IoT Edge.
 This is so that the docker engine works better with snapd confinement

 # Building the snap